 It can last up to 6 hours of battery life from one charging, or around an hour longer than AirPods Pro.
 They are waterproof and sweatproof with a splash-proof IPX4 certification which is similar to AirPods Pro.
 AirPods Pro.

 Perhaps because Bose features the latest Bluetooth 5.1 standard, the wireless connection I experienced was solid, and the headphones effortlessly paired with both the iPhone 11 Pro and a Samsung Galaxy Note 10.
 However, a multipoint Bluetooth pairing is absent that allows switching between two devices, like the Windows and Apple PC, and a seamless process.
-It would help if you independently switched devices, and it’s not always as planned for Windows PCs, in particular.
+It would help if you independently switched devices, and it’s not always as planned for Windows PCs.

 Size is everything